tomaskjay/tomaswerts.com/about.md

 tags: about
 headshot: https://tomaswerts.com/images/profile-pic.png
 ---
+I'm a Midwesterner, brother, tennis player, lover of good food, and just a generally happy person 🙂

 ## Where I'm from
-I was born and raised in the suburb of Edina, Minnesota and was fortunate enough to go to The Blake School from middle school to high school.
-I grew up a classic 2000's kid—Cartoon Network, Poptropica, Lunchables, and whatever [these things](https://m.media-amazon.com/images/I/71gMwMu8IFL._AC_UF894,1000_QL80_.jpg) are.
+I was born and raised in the suburb of Edina, Minnesota and was lucky enough to go to The Blake School from middle school to high school.
+I grew up a classic 2000’s kid—iPods, Cartoon Network, Poptropica, RipStiks, Wii games, and [these things](https://m.media-amazon.com/images/I/71gMwMu8IFL._AC_UF894,1000_QL80_.jpg).

 ## Where I am now
-Currently, I'm a junior at CWRU studying computer science.
-Besides school, I enjoy exploring the Cleveland area, staying in shape, meeting new people, and taking a daily crack at the NYT games.
+Currently, I’m a senior at Case studying computer science.
+Besides school, I enjoy exploring Cleveland, staying in shape, cooking, meeting new people, playing poker, and doing the daily NYTimes games (Mini > Spelling Bee > Connections).

+...

+PS
+/ˈtɑ.məs/ not /tō.môs/
+Yeah, it's weird